Article reposted with permission from Designing Your Life.

 Balancing Care for Others and Self – Jacqueline’s “AHA!”

 Initially, Jacqueline focused her career break on her daughter, and it was easy.
-She told herself that she was doing what every mom does for her kid.
+She told herself that she was doing what every mom does for her child.
 Then she did the balance and energy assessments in the workshop and had an AHA moment.
 “I remember thinking, ‘This is it!’
 Knowing what gives me energy and drains me, and how work, health, love and play all fit together is a significant contributor to my happiness and success.
 It was a defining moment – one that causes you to make a shift in your thinking.
 I realized I would never, ever have quit my job for myself, no matter how tired or exhausted or worn out I was.
 Honestly, I was only able to do it in service to my daughter.
-That’s how trapped I was in the limiting belief about women putting others first while also working hard to improve the lives of others as a leader.
+That’s how trapped I was in the limiting belief about women putting others first while working hard to improve the lives of others as a leader.
 I welled up.
 With all the right intentions, I had become accustomed to sacrificing my mental and physical health.
 I now saw that this career break could also be for me!
 Bells were ringing!”

 Designing Three Potential Futures Unlocks New Insights